JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_surf_dust.rst

 * :code:`CVERMOD` : New parameterization of the dust emission formulation.
 In development, not recommended to uses it in this version.

-* :code:`XFLX_MSS_FDG_FCT` : Value of the α factor representing the ratio of the vertical mass flux over the horizontal mass flux in the saltation layer (use only If CVERMOD=’NONE’).
-This α factor depend on the size distribution of the aerosol consider in the model.
+* :code:`XFLX_MSS_FDG_FCT` : Value of the :math:`\alpha` factor representing the ratio of the vertical mass flux over the horizontal mass flux in the saltation layer (use only If CVERMOD=’NONE’).
+This :math:`\alpha` factor depend on the size distribution of the aerosol consider in the model.